Windows

 What is Recall?

 Recall & Snapshots is a smart tool in Windows 11.
-It takes a snapshot of your screen every 5 seconds — but only if something on the screen changes.
+It takes a snapshot of your screen every 5 seconds.
+But it only takes pictures when something on your screen changes.

-This means Windows keeps a kind of “photo album” of what you’ve been working on, so you can quickly search and find things you saw before.
+This means Windows keeps a kind of “photo album” of what you’ve been working on.
+You can quickly search and find things you saw before.
+Why would you want this?
+It helps you remember where you saw important information.
+What happens when you use it?
+Your screen activity gets saved and stored on your computer.

 How to Turn Recall On or Off in Settings

-Recall is usually turned on by default.
-But you can easily turn it off whenever you want:
+Recall usually starts turned on.
+But you can turn it off anytime you want:

 There are other options too, like pausing snapshots temporarily, excluding certain apps, or deleting all snapshots.